OCA/server-env/server_environment/README.rst

   `default/` directory using the .ini file syntax;
 * each environment you need to define is stored in its own directory and can override or extend default values;
-* finally, you can override or extend values in the main configuration file of you instance.
+* you can override or extend values in the main configuration file of you instance;
+* additional configuration can be passed in the environment variable ``SERVER_ENV_CONFIG``, overriding any values set in the configuration files.
+  This is a multi-line environment variable in the same configparser format than the files.

 Values associated to keys
 containing 'passw' are only displayed in the 'dev' environment.